Buckie: Leisure

 Buckie has two golf courses, at the eastern and western peripheries.
-To the eastern extremity lies Strathlene Golf Course, which stretches almost all the way to the village of Findochty; while to the west lies Buckpool Golf Club, which reaches towards the village of Portgordon.
+To the east lies Strathlene Golf Course, which almost reaches Findochty; while Buckpool Golf Club, lies to the west, and reaches towards Portgordon.

-Adjacent to Buckie High School is Victoria Park, home of Buckie Thistle Football Club.
-Although The Jags were consistently high finishers in the Highland Football League, the league title had eluded the club for decades until 2010, when an away win at Wick Academy F.C. sealed a first championship in 52 years.
-The championship was retained in 2011 in the last match of the season, with Buckie scoring the winner in the final minute.
-Since then the club has won the league twice more, in 2017 and 2024.
-The 1950s was a decade when all trophies available were regularly won.
+Next to Buckie High School is Victoria Park, home of Buckie Thistle Football Club.
+Although The Jags were consistently high finishers in the Highland Football League, the league title had eluded the club for over fifty years until winning it in 2010.
+The championship was retained in 2011, 2017 and 2024.
+The 1950s was the period of greatest success.
 During this era Buckie Thistle travelled to Hampden Park to meet Queen's Park in a Scottish Cup 4th round replay on 30 October 1954, winning 2–1, becoming the first and, to this day, only senior non-league club to have won a competitive match at the national stadium.
-The board has developed the stadium in recent years, adding a function hall so that sponsors and match-goers can enjoy licensed and catering facilities.
+The board has developed the stadium in recent years, adding a function hall offering licensed and catering facilities.
+In January 2024, the Jags were drawn against Celtic F.C. in the Scottish Cup.
+The senior team had reputedly donated strips to the club at its foundation, explaining their identical green-and-white hooped strips.

 In Buckpool, next door to Buckpool Golf Club, is Merson Park, home of Buckie Rovers Football Club.
 The Rovers are members of the Scottish Junior Football Association and play in that body's North First Division (East).
-At one time they played at Victoria Park, alternating home fixtures with their senior cousins but when Buckie Thistle were suffering an episode of extreme financial distress the decision was taken to move to a new facility at the municipal Merson Park.
+At one time they played at Victoria Park, alternating home fixtures with their senior cousins but when Buckie Thistle were suffering an episode of financial distress, Rovers decided to move to a new facility at the municipal Merson Park.
 The Merson Park ground has only a perimeter fence and dugouts differentiating it from a municipal pitch and there are no covered or seated facilities.

-Near the southern edge of town on High Street lies Linzee Gordon Park.
-This is home to Buckie Cricket Club, which has a very long history with numerous Macallan North of Scotland Cricket Association League titles (having last topped the league in 2018) on top of various league and cup wins in the 1990s including two wins in the Scottish Cricket Union Small Clubs Cup.
-The club built a modern pavilion to replace their aging home, which opened in June 1998.
-The construction was partly funded by sportscotland and the National Lottery.
-Linzee Gordon Park also has a municipal pavilion along with a pitch for football use.
+At the southern edge of town on High Street is Linzee Gordon Park.
+This is home to Buckie Cricket Club, which has a very long history with numerous Macallan North of Scotland Cricket Association League titles, as well as various league and cup wins in the 1990s including two wins in the Scottish Cricket Union Small Clubs Cup.
+The club built a modern pavilion, opened in June 1998, to replace their aging home.
+The construction was partly funded by Sportscotland and the National Lottery.
+Linzee Gordon Park also has a municipal pavilion, along with a pitch for football use.

 Buckie has two bowling greens.
 Buckie Bowling Club is on North High Street and Low Street with views over the Moray Firth from the clubhouse.
 Buckie Victoria Bowling Club is at the end of West Church Street, near the Buckpool bridge.
 The town also has a 25m swimming pool next to Buckie High School, which opened in 1975.